uaanchorage/GSoC/FAQ.md

 We will keep this page updated as we start receiving recurring questions that are of common interest to this organization and its contributors.
 Please check this [FAQ](https://developers.google.com/open-source/gsoc/faq) first.

-# Do you mandate pull requests as a pre-requisite for acceptance to the GSoC?
+# Do you mandate pull requests (PRs) as a pre-requisite for acceptance to the GSoC?

 Short answer: No, there is no mandatory requirement for a pull request at the organizational level.
 Individual projects can have their own expectations.

 long answer: Yes, pull requests are appreciated, but please pay attention to a few factors listed below.

+Please check which branch to send the PR to.
+If the project has a dev branch, most likely you should be developing and sending PRs against the dev branch.
+Main branch is usually frozen when a dev branch exists.
+If there is a dev branch, please test and create PR against the dev branch.
+Otherwise, you are most likely simply fixing a bug that is already fixed in the main branch.

+Some projects are new and without a codebase yet.
+Check the policy for those repositories on contributions.
+We label "on-hold" to PRs made against certain projects while merging PRs made against other projects against experimental branch.
+Going through the existing PRs against any project should give you the necessary information on how a PR is handled in that project repository.
+As we are a collection/umbrella of several projects, this makes sense.
+Each project is unique and different after all.

 Given the research nature of our projects, Alaska does not make it mandatory to have pull requests.
 But meaningful pull requests are always welcome.